The Smart Way to Use Your Turbo Trainer

-For many, the idea of riding a bike indoors on a turbo trainer or rollers fills them with dread.
+For many, the idea of riding a bike indoors on a turbo trainer fills them with dread.
 It can be monotonous and boring and can take the fun out of cycling - in the winter months when the weather is bad, you can soon find your training dwindling, and with it, your fitness.

 There are times when training indoors is the only, or at least the best option.
 The weather or life might dictate, and the conditions may force you to stay in, or you may want to do a shorter, more focused training session which doesn't easily work with a ride out on the local roads.

 Zwift has revolutionised cycling, being immersive and interactive, allowing you to interact with riders all over the world.
 It is a virtual platform for you to ride around in an online world with other riders, following roads and climbing mountains.
 As an interactive video game, the harder you work, the faster you will go.
 In a group, if you put the power down you will ride away from others and if you start to tire, others may well ride away from you.

 The input from your bike, recorded from a power meter, smart turbo trainer or speed/cadence sensor is used to drive the game and the speed you are riding at.
 Speed is based on your watts per kilo, so it is important to input your weight correctly for honest and accurate results.